Purple666/TradingAgent/README.md

 ### Input format

-- Input format: sequence of prices data(normalized or standardized).
+- Input format 1: sequence of prices data(normalized or standardized).
+Shape (N, 4)
+- Input format 2: sequence of open prices, close prices...
+Shape (4, N)
+- I dont think the order of two input schemes above is really important here, but we must use experiments to verify that idea
 - Time frame: 24h
 - Side inputs: Basically the same input but in lower time frame (15 mins)
 - Output: sequence of prices data in the next 8 hours (timeframe 1h)
+-

 ### How to process input